-NAP: Now get back to work.
+NAP : Now get back to work.
 And if anyone sees or hears anything of the traitor Snowball report it to me immediately.

-HEN: Excuse me, Napoleon er Comrade Napoleon.
+HEN : Excuse me, Napoleon er Comrade Napoleon.

-NAP: (Suspicious) Yes...?
+NAP : Yes...?

-HEN: I confess to leading the revolt of the hens.
+HEN : I confess to leading the revolt of the hens.
 I confess to telling the hens to fly into the roof and let their eggs smash on the ground rather than give up our eggs for sale to the Village.

-NAP: Why did you do that?
+NAP : Why did you do that?
 Why?
 Why!

-HEN: Because Snowball told me to.
-Because Snowball said that Jones would take me into the house as a pet and feed me chocolate.
-Because I hated the Revolution .
+HEN : Because Snowball told me to.
+Because I hated the Revolution.
 Because I am a traitor.